 - Make sure to it's chilled.
 Place your coconut cream in the fridge for at least 12 hours to chill.
 Honestly, I just always have a can in the fridge so it's ready to go when I get the urge for these peppermint brownie cookie sandwiches!

 - Sweeten as needed.
 Most coconut creams are unsweetened.
 I personally don't mind this as I typically add some type of flavoring to it anyways like vanilla or, in this case, peppermint extract.
-If you prefer things on the sweeter side, add a Tbsp or 2 of a liquid sweetener like maple syrup or honey.
+If you prefer things on the sweeter side, add a tablespoon or 2 of a liquid sweetener like maple syrup or honey.

 - Beat well with a mixer.
 I have found the best results when I whip the coconut cream by hand instead of with a stand mixer.
 This allows me to move the mixer around in circles to really whip it all into a thick and creamy texture.
 Do this for a couple of minutes (2 - 4 minutes).